-Low resolution is a problem you cannot fix by upscaling — but there are practical steps you can take to produce a print-ready result.
+Low resolution is a problem you cannot fix by upscaling — but there are practical steps you can take to produce a print-ready result, and knowing which of those steps actually apply to your situation saves a lot of wasted effort.

 Step 1: Identify Which Images Are Low Resolution